 Benefits may be available to Members for participating in certain programs that we may make available in connection with this Contract.
-Such programs may include wellness programs, disease or Care Management programs, and other programs as found under the Health Management Programs Offered provision.
+Such programs may include wellness programs, disease or Care Management programs.
 These programs may include a reward or an incentive, which you may earn by completing different activities.

 If you have a medical condition that may prohibit you from participating in these programs, we may require you to provide verification, such as an affirming statement from your Physician, that your medical condition makes it unreasonably difficult or inadvisable to participate in the wellness or health improvement program, in order for you to receive the reward or incentive.

-You may obtain information regarding the particular programs available at any given time by visiting our website at Ambetter.CoordinatedCareHealth.com or by contacting Member Services by telephone at 1-877-687-1197 (TTY/TDD 1-877-687-1197).
+You may obtain information regarding the particular programs available at any given time by visiting our website at Ambetter.CoordinatedCareHealth.com or by contacting Member Services by telephone at 1-877-687-1197 (TTY: 711).
 The benefits are available as long as coverage remains active, unless changed by us as described in the programs' terms and conditions.
 Upon termination of coverage, program benefits are no longer available.
 All Members are automatically eligible for program benefits upon obtaining coverage.
 The programs are optional, and the benefits are made available at no additional cost to the Members.
 The programs and benefits available at any given time are made part of this Contract by this reference and are subject to change by us through updates available on our website or by contacting us.